-Try this fitness circuit on your next Leg Day – to pack your thighs with sleek power and strength.
+Try this fitness circuit on your next Leg Day – to give your thighs sleek power and strength.

 Don’t skip Leg Day!
 Your lower body is the foundation of your physique.
-It needs to be strong and supple in order for the rest of you to be healthy.
+It needs to be strong and supple in order for the rest of your body to be healthy.

 Here are some typical blunders people make when trying to improve their physique:

 - for Men, a common mistake is working out the upper body way more often than the lower body, either intentionally or unintentionally.

 - for Women, a common mistake is doing mostly isolation exercises for the lower body and forgetting to do enough compound movements.